artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 Here he ironically says we have a story on good faith:

 > (you needn't take this part of it on faith,
-> for it's supported by and old tradition)---
+> for it's supported by an old tradition)---
 > these stones at once begin to lose their hardness
 > and their rigidity; slowly they soften;
 > once softened, they begin to take on shapes.